All Episodes

 I only hit back.

-If you hit me, I'm gonna hit you right back.
+If you hit me, I'm going to hit you right back.

-If you love Trump, then I'm gonna love you.
+If you love Trump, then I'm going to love you.

-That's always been my foreign policy, uh, particularly foreign aid.
+That's always been my foreign policy, particularly foreign aid.

-Why should we be giving money to people to rip us out there?
+Why should we be giving money to people that rip us out there?

 Anyway, welcome back, folks.